U.S. Embassy in Berlin Reaches Out to Muslims

 HARRIS: But Burhan Kesici of Berlin's Islamic Federation says what's most important about the ambassador's outreach is his style.

-Mr. BURHAN KESICI (Islamic Federation): (Through translator) With German politicians, talks wouldn't be that open, and I think the Germans can learn something.
+BURHAN KESICI: (Through translator) With German politicians, talks wouldn't be that open, and I think the Germans can learn something.
 If you can say to a German politician it's possible to talk with the American ambassador, normally and openly and privately, but that you don't get such access to a German politician, this might change things.